uidaholib/spec-docs/content/patron-services/reca-claims.md

 Do not record Downwinders requests in the Patron Support Form.
 Metrics will be calculated via the RECA spreadsheet.

-*Suggested email language for sending documents as email attachments:*
+**Suggested email language for sending documents as email attachments:**

-{:.table .table-bordered}
+{:.table .table-borderless .shadow .rounded .template-box}
 | Dear [patron name], <br><br> Thank you for submitting your request for residency documentation. <br><br> We found listings for [person name] in the directories for [place name] in [years].
 Please find attached scans of these listings, as well as a cover letter from the head of my department, attesting that the scans represent real items in our collections.<br><br> If you have any questions or concerns, please let me know. |

-*Suggested email language when you're sending mailed cover letter and emailed listings scans:*
+**Suggested email language when you're sending mailed cover letter and emailed listings scans:**

-{:.table .table-bordered}
+{:.table .table-borderless .shadow .rounded .template-box}
 | Dear [patron name,] <br><br> Thank you for submitting your request for residency documentation.
 Please find attached scanned pages from the [place name] directories, published in [years], in which [person name] of [place name] is listed.
 If you do not have access to a printer to print out these attachments, please let me know. <br><br> I have mailed you a cover letter to include with these scans as part of your RECA claim.
 It should arrive within the next week or so.<br><br> Please let me know if you have any questions. |

 -----